piotrplenik/clean-code-php/README.md

 Polluting globals is a bad practice in many languages because you could clash with another library and the user of your API would be none-the-wiser until they get an exception in production.
-Let's think about an example: what if you wanted to have configuration array?
+Let's think about an example: what if you wanted to have a configuration array?
-You could write global function like `config()`, but it could clash with another library that tried to do the same thing.
+You could write a global function like `config()`, but it could clash with another library that tried to do the same thing.

 **Bad:**